damienstanton/notes/notebook/src/about.md

 This is a loosely collected set of notes on computer science and related/applicable fields of study.

-They are typically **quite raw** and only for my own personal use, except for [posts](./editorials.md), which are intended for public consumption.
+Disclaimer that these are only nominally edited, they are primarily for my own personal use.